jeroentjuuhh/committee-template/README.md

 - General style of displaying the committee.

 ### Bootstrap
-We are now working on a version that is **with bootstrap**.
+We are now working on a version that **uses bootstrap**.
 This is debatable since not everyone understands boostrap but it is very easy to use.

 ### Other options
 - We could setup an repo for every committee inside the [WISVCH organisation](https://github.com/WISVCH)  (Then all sites can be edited by members of CH that may have more knowledge then the committee member from the committee itself. )